13 Helpful Beauty Photography Tips

 7. Choose a backdrop color

 There are dozens of ways to light a beauty shoot, so it’s a good idea to have a variety of lights on hand.
 This way, you can try a few different setups as you go.
-One item that’s indispensable is a beauty dish, a parabolic light modifier that reflects light onto your subject.
+And trust us, rings lights are one of those indispensable lighting options.
+If you’re unfamiliar, ring lights are a circular light source that reflects light onto your subject.
 This will allow you to highlight all of their unique facial features and create a “natural glow.”

 9. Mix and match light modifiers

-In addition to a beauty dish, there are plenty of other tools you can use to light your shoot, including softboxes, bounce boards, umbrellas, and even strobe lights.
+In addition to ring lights, there are plenty of other tools you can use to light your shoot, including softboxes, bounce boards, umbrellas, and even strobe lights.
 Depending on how experimental you want to get, you can modify your lighting setup to add shadows, soften or sharpen the light, and change the color tone of the backdrop.